epoell/openMP_examples_and_Matrix-Matrix-Multiplication/README.md

 # OpenMP Examples
 This repository hold the programming code of a study project on parallel programming on CPUs with OpenMP.
 To illustrate my text, I tried to give minimal examples on common OpenMP pragmas and accelerate the execution of a matrix-matrix-multiplication.
+Because I did not find an extensive repository about this, I wanted to share my findings here.

 ## Structure of the repository
 The repository is structured as follows: